 Our school meals are produced from our own on-site school kitchen by our catering provider ‘Edwards & Ward’.

-orders can be placed via your School Gateway account
+All orders should be placed via your School Gateway account

 School meals are £2.30 per day.